Here’s an obvious statement: accepting payments is a necessary part of bringing in revenue.

 - But when you implement surcharges, your customers are helping you recoup that cost of doing business.

 An extra line item is put on the customer’s invoice detailing the extra charge as a dollar amount specific to that transaction.

 While specific requirements vary from region to region, there are some minimum requirements you must follow:

-- not charge more than a 4% surcharge,
+- Not charge more than a 3% surcharge

-- list surcharge fees as separate line items on invoices, and
+- List surcharge fees as separate line items on invoices

 It’s a good idea to find a surcharging solution that is fully compliant with different state laws.
 That way, you won’t have to worry about legal nuances—someone else is there to make sure you’re getting it right.

 How Does Credit Card Surcharging Work for Subscription Businesses?

 Credit card surcharging is most impactful for B2B subscription businesses that charge high recurring subscription fees—and therefore have high payment processing costs.

 As per most credit card surcharge laws, your business can’t impose a surcharge fee of more than 3% of the transaction total.
 So, if your customers’ subscription costs are low, a 3% surcharge is unlikely to cover the credit card processing fees you’ll incur.